 2. Plan for the long term

 It's important to develop a cash flow forecast and regularly monitor how your cash flow statement compares with your predictions.
-This way, you can identify any variances, spot potential issues early on and take action.
+This will help you identify any variances and spot potential issues early on.

 You should also regularly review your pricing to ensure it aligns with your costs and margins.
 Could your rent be too high?
 If so, are there options to renegotiate or even share your space with another business?

 If you do not have an up-to-date business plan, developing one will be time well spent.
-It provides a way to measure your progress and identify what's working and what needs your attention.
+It offers a way to measure your progress and identify what's working and what needs your attention.

-It's important that small businesses not only manage and mitigate the various challenges to their cash flow, but also recognise opportunities to grow their cash flow in a changing economic climate.
+It's important that you not only manage and mitigate the various challenges to your business’s cash flow, but also recognise opportunities to grow it in a changing economic climate.

-The impact on cash flow varies across industries and individual businesses, so it's important to seek specific advice if you're concerned or believe your business could improve in this area.
-The earlier you seek help, the better.
+The impact on cash flow varies across industries and individual businesses, so it's important to seek help if you're concerned or believe your business could improve in this area.